cyxzheng/cyxzheng.github.io/_projects/property.md

 <div class="case-image"><video autoplay muted loop><source src="/assets/images/projects/property/order.mp4" type="video/mp4"></video></div>

-# An All-in-One Inspection Tool
+# An all-in-one inspection tool

 The client also pushed us to consider other needs that an adjuster might have, such as documenting information through photos and videos, or making estimates.